dynamsoft-docs/barcode-reader-docs-mobile/programming/android/faq/reduce-battery-consumption.md

 For a non-continuous video scanning scenario, make sure to call the [stopScanning](../api-reference/primary-video.md#stopscanning) method when the video scanning is no longer required.

-For a continuous video scanning scenario, increase the value of [minImageReadingInterval](../api-reference/primary-video.md#minimagereadinginterval) to reduce the frequency of fetching frames, thus reducing the number of scans per unit time, and thus, less resources needing to be consumed.
+For a continuous video scanning scenario, use the [setMinImageReadingInterval](../api-reference/primary-video.md#setminimagereadinginterval) method to a lower value in order to reduce the frequency of fetching frames, thus reducing the number of scans per unit time, and thus, less resources needing to be consumed.
 You can dynamically adjust `minImageReadingInterval` as needed to achieve the performance you are looking for.